July 6 – August 18, 2023

 Students with previous masters-level training may qualify for the PCE certificate by replacing PCE core courses with the PCE advanced courses and electives.

 For details, please see Summer Curriculum.
 Course offerings are subject to change.

 *2023 Remote Option To Be Announced

 The PCE is fast-paced, rigorous, and has received excellent evaluations from it former students.
 Ideally students should be free of all clinical responsibilities during the 6-week period.
 This enables students to fully commit to the intense, yet very rewarding curriculum.
 For details please see Workload and Reviews.

 The PCE is completed by both non-degree and degree students.
 The PCE is a non-degree certificate program, but many of our non-degree students apply for a Harvard Chan School master’s degree after completion of the PCE.
 If desired, PCE graduates have the option of transferring tuition and credits to future HSPH summer-only and specific academic-year degree programs if accepted into these programs within 5 years of completing the PCE.
-Harvard Chan School offers two specifically relevant degree programs targeted for PCE students.
+Harvard Chan School offers two specifically relevant degree programs targeted for PCE students and holds an information session with further details on how to transfer PCE credits to a degree program.
 For details see Additional Coursework and Degree Options.